RK Strumica: Background

 the team played again in EHF Cup but they didn't reach the group stage again.
 In the 2015-16 season they also played in the regional SEHA League, but they didn't do much where only in the 1 half season they played 14 matches in which they had 2 draws and 12 losses.
 In 2015-16 season the team also had financial problems who led to most of the players to leave the team.
 Even though they finished third in the Macedonian handball league they went into bankruptcy and as of the start of the 2016-17 season the club only runs with a youth team and goes by the name RK Strumica.

-Kits

-Home Ground
+Home ground

 Handball Club Strumica plays their handball matches at Arena Park Sports Hall with capacity of 5000.